Refined enumerations of alternating sign triangles

 Following the definition of ASTs, we introduce a generalisation of ASTs to a trapezoidal shape.

 \begin{defi} Let $n,l$ be positive integers.
-An $(n,l)$-\emph{AS-trapezoid} is an array of $n$ centred rows where the $i$-th row from bottom has $l+2i-1$ entries, filled with $-1,0$ or $1$ such that all row-sums are $1$, the column-sums are $0$ for the central $l-1$ columns, the non-zero entries in all rows and columns are alternating and in every row the first non-zero entry from top is positive. \end{defi}
+An $(n,l)$-\emph{AS-trapezoid} is an array of $n$ centred rows such that the $i$-th row from the bottom has $l+2i-1$ entries, which are filled with $-1$, $0$, or $1$, such that the following hold: all row sums are equal to $1$, the column sums are equal to $0$ for the central $l-1$ columns, the non-zero entries in all rows and columns are alternating and in every column the first non-zero entry from the top is positive. \end{defi}

-\emph{Alternating sign trapezoids} where first introduced in \cite{Aigner_AST} with bases of odd length.
-The above definition is more generally also allowing bases of even length.
-The term $(n,l)$-AS-trapezoid in \cite{Aigner_AST} corresponds in this article to an $(n,2l)$-AS-trapezoid.\\
+\emph{Alternating sign trapezoids} were first introduced in \cite{Aigner_AST0} with bases of odd length.
+The above definition is more general, in particular it allows bases of even length.
+The term $(n,l)$-AS-trapezoid in \cite{Aigner_AST0} corresponds to the term $(n,2l)$-AS-trapezoid in this article.\\

 ASTs of order $n+1$ and $(n,2)$-AS-trapezoids are in bijection by deleting the bottom $1$ of an AST or adding a $1$ at the bottom of an $(n,2)$-AS-trapezoid.
 We label the rows of an $(n,l)$-AS-trapezoid from bottom to top with $1,\ldots, n$ and the columns from left to right by $-n+1, \ldots, l+n-1$.
 Let $A$ be an $(n,l)$-AS-trapezoid.
-We define $\S(A)$ as the set obtained by the following four steps: take the set of columns of $A$ with positive column sum; subtract $1$ from the columns with a non-positive label; subtract $l-1$ from the columns with positive labels; finally add $0$ to the set.
-One can prove analogously to Proposition \ref{prop: AST to cCS} that $\S(A)$ is a centred Catalan set of size $n-1$.\\
+We define $\S(A)$ to be the set obtained as follows: First, take the set of columns of $A$ with positive column sum, then subtract $1$ from the columns with non-positive label.
+Now, subtract $l-1$ from the columns with positive labels, and finally add $0$ to the set.
+Analogous to Proposition \ref{prop: AST to cCS}, one can prove that $\S(A)$ is a centred Catalan set of size $n+1$.\\

-The following is an example of a $(4,6)$-AS-trapezoid $A$ with $\S(A)=\{-2,-1,0,1,3\}$
+The following is an example of a $(4,6)$-AS-trapezoid $A$ with $\S(A)=\{-2,-1,0,1,3\}$.